microsoft/vscode-docs/docs/python/linting.md

 ## Disabling Linter

-Linters if installed are enabled by default.
+Linters, if installed, are enabled by default.
 You can disable them by disabling the extension per workspace.

 ## Run linting

-Linter will automatically run on any file on Open or Save.
+Linting will automatically run on any file on Open or Save.
 It will clear out the problems for a file on Close.

 Issues are shown in the **Problems** panel and as wavy underlines in the code editor.
 Hovering over an underlined issue displays the details: